• Skip to primary navigation

 christmas in mosjøen, norway in december

-Or if you want to experience Christmas in the Arctic with reindeer and northern lights, head up to my current home of Tromsø!
-Christmas in Tromsø is also magical, and there are so many activities on offer like whale watching, husky sledding, and chasing the northern lights.
+Or if you want to experience Christmas in the Arctic with reindeer and northern lights, head up to my former home of Tromsø!
+Christmas in Tromsø is also magical, and there are so many activities on offer like whale watching, dog sledding, reindeer sledding, and chasing the northern lights.

 There’s an entire section in the supermarket dedicated to Christmas marzipan

 Christmas marzipan is serious business here!
-Personally I hate it, but there’s almost no avoiding it.
+Personally I’m not a fan, but there’s almost no avoiding it.

-I’m sure you’ve heard of our tradition to hide an almond in the Christmas rice porridge that we eat on Christmas morning – and whoever finds the almond wins a marzipan pig.
+I’m sure you’ve heard of our tradition of hiding an almond in the Christmas rice porridge that we eat on Christmas Eve – and whoever finds the almond wins a marzipan pig.
 I have no idea why, but it’s a very big deal.
+I’ve shared more about the tradition along with my Norwegian rice porridge recipe here.

 The sweet smell of lutefisk is in the air